QiuJueqin/color-checker-extraction/README.md

 MATLAB version R2018b or higher with Image Processing Toolbox is **recommended** in order to implement [images.roi](https://www.mathworks.com/help/images/roi-based-processing.html) object.
 But for other versions the normal [rectangle](https://www.mathworks.com/help/matlab/ref/rectangle.html) function works well too.

-Following screen records will give you a brief impression.
+Following screen records will give you a brief impression about how it works.

 # Demo